Replace Excel with dedicated software?

 The purpose of this article is to present a third option should you find yourself between this “rock and a hard place.”

-1. Flexibility – If your situation demands frequent updates to your business logic, then Excel is difficult match in terms of its flexibility and ease of use.
+If your situation demands frequent updates to your business logic, then Excel is a difficult match in terms of its flexibility and ease of use.
 CPQ solutions will require additional expertise and quite possibly writing code.

 So how can you keep your spreadsheets, but enjoy the benefits of both Excel and CPQ software?
 A possible solution to consider is EASA.
 EASA enables you to retain your underlying spreadsheets, but eliminates most or all of the limiting characteristics of Excel.